"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 Take the time to highlight the abilities and accomplishments you've gained.
 Recruiters want to know not just what you’ve done, but also how well you did it.

-Incorporate specific achievements, such as awards, certifications, or measurable results that show you’ve made an impact in your previous positions.
+Incorporate specific achievements, such as awards, certifications, or measurable results that show you’ve made an impact in your past.

 For example: